There are a couple of ways to to this, the best method is to:

 While Plant Base in not running, use Windows Explorer to to move or copy one or more of the database files to another location - a different folder or disk.
 When you start up Plant Base, it may complain that it cannot open a file.
 Type, or select the new file path with the open dialog and click the Continue button.
 If the original files are still in place, open the Change/re-open dialog from the "File" menu.
 Check the correct files are open in the Help | About display.

 Yes, as of March 2014 there is a native Mac OSX edition of the program.
-At this time it's still regarded as a Beta release but is perfectly OK to use.
 It will run on OSX 10.6 or later.
 At some time in the future we also plan to write a native Linux edition.
 The database file are always the same and can be copied between systems of different types.

 Use the PlantSelector screen to set Plant type = tree.
 Run the search and in the results windows, double-click on any interesting name.
 The PlantMaster screen will now show a "Selected" toggle button and when you scroll the records only trees will be shown.